AMM: Adaptive Multilinear Meshes: Conclusion and Discussion

-A key enabling technology in \mesh is the support for incremental updates.
-We have demonstrated the incremental construction of \mesh using arbitrary sequences of data, either function values or wavelet coefficients.
-By relaxing the assumption that the data must be ordered in specific and predefined ways, our goal is to position \mesh as a standard framework to explore and evaluate the reduction of data in the space of precision and resolution, ultimately resulting in next-generation data reduction techniques.
+When compared to state-of-the-art compressors, such as \zfp or SZ, \mesh does not offer competitive rate-distortion curves, since it does not currently employ sophisticated compression to further reduce the memory footprint of the adaptive mesh.
+On the other hand, such compressors do not reduce the number of vertices and cells and, thus, do not benefit the performance of downstream tasks most of the time.
+In contrast, by reducing the number of vertices and cells in the representation, \mesh offers significant computational advantages during traversal; current work demonstrates about 50\% faster volume rendering.
+Compared to the technique closest to our own~\cite{Weiss:2016}, \mesh produces significantly smaller meshes (20--50\% gain) at the same data quality.
+An important research direction for the future is to combine the best of \mesh and compression, \eg by utilizing \zfp to replace the mixed-precision, block-based representation of vertices currently used by \mesh.

-\mesh is a first-of-its-kind framework that supports incremental data updates.
-Our algorithm uses a lazy update strategy to mitigate the computational overhead when updates are performed to large portions of the mesh.
-Nevertheless, there is scope for computational optimization to further reduce the time needed for updates.
-Furthermore, although \mesh can ingest partial updates that may represent only a few bits per value, the current infrastructure still uses full-precision storage to store function values.
-Moving towards a fully-adaptive representation that uses only the required number of bits demands new innovations, which we plan to explore in the future work.
+Finally, a key enabling technology in \mesh is the support for incremental updates using arbitrary sequences of data.
+By relaxing the assumption that the data must be ordered in specific, predefined ways, we aim to position our open-source tool (\href{https://github.com/llnl/amm}{github.com/llnl/amm}) as a standard framework to explore and evaluate the reduction of data in the space of precision and resolution, ultimately resulting in next-generation data reduction techniques.